ilios/user-guide/permissions.md

 ## Setting Permissions

-Each section where Permissions can be modified is covered in detail in the section of the User Guide that pertains to that aspect of Ilios.
+Each section where Permissions can be modified is covered in detail in the section of the User Guide that pertains to that functional area of Ilios.

 ## Links